aluizakarl/dataAnalysisSEA/README.md

 ### Subdirectories

 - **`cTruncatumAnalysis`**: Contains data and R scripts for co-expression network analysis and gene ontology enrichment.
-Contributions by @dayana-turquetti.
+Code and analysis by [@dayana-turquetti](https://github.com/dayana-turquetti)
 - **`hGlycines`**: Includes genetic association data, transcriptome data, and a Python script for differential expression analysis.
-By @aluizakarl

 ## How to Use